zonca/italianschoolsd-website/site/content/news/risultati-primo-concorso-letterario.md

 description: Announcing the winners of the literary contest of the Italian school of San Diego
 ---

+You can checkout all the works produced by our students at the [Announcement page](https://www.italianschoolsd.com/news/2022/03/primo-concorso-letterario-dellitalian-school/).

 ## The winners

 ### Section "Libri di Classe"